Sheikh Mujibur Rahman: Economic policy

 Mujib declared socialism as a national policy.
 His land reforms restricted land ownership to less than 25 bighas of land which effectively ended all traces of the zamindari system.
 Land owners with more than 25 bighas were subjected to taxes.
 Farmers had to sell their products at prices set by the government instead of the market.
 Mujib nationalised all banks, insurance companies, and 580 industrial plants.
 There was little foreign investment.
 The stock exchange remained closed.
 In 1974, the government sought to invite international oil companies to explore the Bay of Bengal for oil and natural gas.
 Shell sold five gas fields to the Bangladeshi government which set the stage for the creation of Petrobangla.
 The national airline Biman was set up with planes from British Caledonian, the Indian government and the World Council of Churches.
 In the industrial sector, the Bangladeshi government built the Ghorashal Fertilizer Factory.
 Work began on the Ashuganj Power Station.
 Operations in the Port of Chittagong were restored after the Soviet Navy conducted a clearing operation for naval mines.

+Industrial activity was eventually restored to pre-1971 levels.
+Banking services rapidly expanded in rural areas.
+Mujib recruited CEOs from the private sector to run state-owned companies.
+The first Five Year Plan was adopted by the Planning Commission, which was headed by the Harvard-trained economist Nurul Islam.
+The Planning Commission sought to diversify Bangladesh's exports.
+In trade with India, the Planning Commission identified fertilizer, iron, cement and natural gas as potential export sectors in Bangladesh.
+The Planning Commission, with Mujib's approval, wanted to transform Bangladesh into a producer of value added products generated from imported Indian raw materials.
+In addition to state-owned firms, many private sector companies emerged, including the Bangladesh Export Import Company and Advanced Chemical Industries.
+These companies later became some of Bangladesh's biggest conglomerates.

 The Mujib government faced serious challenges, which included the resettlement of millions of people displaced in 1971, organisation of food supply, health services and other necessities.
 The effects of the 1970 cyclone had not worn off, and the economy of Bangladesh had immensely deteriorated due to the conflict.
 In 1973, thousands of Bengalis arrived from Pakistan while many non-Bengali industrialists and capitalists emigrated; poorer non-Bengalis were stranded in refugee camps.
 Major efforts were launched to help an estimated 10 million former refugees who returned from India.
 The economy began to recover eventually.
-A five-year plan released in 1973 focused state investments into agriculture, rural infrastructure and cottage industries.
+The five-year plan released in 1973 focused state investments into agriculture and cottage industries.
 But a famine occurred in 1974 when the price of rice rose sharply.
 In that month there was widespread starvation in Rangpur district.
 Government mismanagement was blamed.
-Many of Mujib's disastrous socialist policies were eventually overturned by future governments.
+Many of Mujib's socialist policies were eventually overturned by future governments.
 The five years of his regime marked the only intensely socialist period in Bangladesh's history.
 Successive governments de-emphasised socialism and promoted a market economy.
 By the 1990s, the Awami League returned to being a centre-left party in economics.